top of page

 Meetings & Events

-Veterans For Peace Chapter 74 Online August/September Meeting – Thursday, August 30th, 2023 – 7:30pm
+Veterans For Peace Chapter 74 Online October Meeting – Monday, October 16th, 2023 – 7:30pm

-This will be a combination August and September Chapter 74 meeting and will be by Zoom teleconference only starting at 7:30pm.
+The October 16th Chapter 74 meeting will be by Zoom teleconference only starting at 7:30pm.
 There will be no face-to-face meeting.
-To participate, five minutes before the 7:30pm meeting start time, click on this link - https://us02web.zoom.us/j/86046115171
+To participate, five minutes before the 7:30pm meeting start time, click on this link - https://us02web.zoom.us/j/83909158087?pwd=OFhKQnZsSGZ1MFYvdmxHNzZWTUFrZz09

 1. Introductions and welcome